An Unbiased Review Of Best-Rated Cast Iron Skillet On The Market

 This Cuisinart CI22-24BG Chef’s Classic enameled cast iron fry pan is one that is quite eye-catching in the distinct Provencal blue.
 The exterior may look delicate, especially due to the colors, but it is as scratch-free as they come.

 This frying pan is quite spacious, measuring 10 inches, enough space to prevent your food from crowding too much as it cooks.
 It also means you can make the family meal in one go, who doesn’t like the sound of that?

 Caring For the Formidable Interior

 The interior is typical cast iron; heavy, and not smooth, but not glossy.
-It does not alter the flavor of your food.
+This skillet does not alter the flavor of your food.
 It is non-stick, a quality that you can keep by lightly seasoning this skillet occasionally with olive oil.
-It makes for easy cleaning, thanks to the smooth material.
+Moreover this cookware is good for easy cleaning, thanks to the smooth material.
 Because it is not pre-seasoned, you can use dishwasher liquid and water to wash off the grime.
 We are a bit skeptical about using the dishwasher, though.

 Thanks to the outer coating, this skillet will not threaten rust after a few washes.
 For the inside, wiping it dry and rubbing a little oil in it will do the trick.

-It has a large handle with a hook on it and a smaller helper handle to make it easy to take off the top stove.
+Th Chef Classic has a large handle with a hook on it and a smaller helper handle to make it easy to take off the top stove.
 It is multifunctional, for both the oven and stove.
-It also looks good enough to take to the dining table, so it is off the stove or oven, to the table.
+The cookware also looks good enough to take to the dining table, so it is off the stove or oven, to the table.
 Thanks to heat retention, your food will stay warm for a good while.